DriftCascade/DriftCascade-Site/site/content/blog/initializing-launching-drift-cascade.md

 **Salvage Wars** (hybrid RTS/RTT roguelike extraction tactics) is now the active project, consuming architecture time.
 I am targeting an **early access / public alpha release near the end of this year**.

-*CityWar* is currently on hold, though I have exciting plans for a version two down the line.
+*CityWar* is currently on hold, although I have exciting plans for a version two down the line.

 I will use this space to share functional progress as the core systems stabilize.
 Thank you for reading.